-In this paper, we implement the recursive quantum error correction scheme proposed in \cite{[15]} for channels with fully-correlated noise using the IBM quantum computers and study the mathematical issues associated with the process.
-While doing this, we found that there was a mistake in the decomposition of the encoding and decoding operators into elementary quantum gates in the quantum circuits in \cite{[15]}; see also \cite{Utkan}.
-We fix the error by finding a new encoding operator $U$ for the fully-correlated channels on 3 qubits, which is the base for the recursive scheme.
-In particular, the matrix $U$ can be decomposed into a product of three CNOT gates, a single-qubit gate and two controlled-gates, which are {\bf standard gates} available in the IBM quantum computer library.
-We then implement the scheme using the IBM online quantum computers for the fully-correlated channels on 3 qubits and 5 qubits.
-The numerical results vary from different quantum computers.
-It turns out that the IBM quantum computers would decompose the standard gates into {\bf basic gates} to run the program, and the decomposition vary on different machines on different runs.
-In view of this, we further decompose our encoding operator $U$ into a product of 6 CNOT gates and 8 single qubit gates before feeding the circuit into the IBM quantum computers.
-It is interesting to note that qiskit has an internal algorithm that further adjusts the decomposition based on the machine being utilized.
-In any event, using the new decomposition, the results somewhat improve, but not as much as we expect.
-It is interesting to further improve the accuracy of the scheme using different decomposition of $U$ or change the encoding and decoding matrix $U$.
+In this paper, we implement the recursive QECC scheme proposed in \cite{[15]} for channels with fully-correlated noise using the IBM quantum computers and study the mathematical issues associated with the process.
+During our investigation, we identify an error in the decomposition of the encoding/decoding operator into elementary quantum gates as illustrated in the quantum circuits in \cite{[15]}; see also \cite{Utkan}.
+We fix the error by finding a new encoding operator $U$ for the fully-correlated channels on 3 qubits, which is the base case for the recursive scheme.
+In particular, the matrix $U$ can be decomposed into a product of three CNOT gates, a single-qubit gate and two controlled-gates, which are {\bf standard gates} available in \texttt{qiskit}---the Python library used to interface with the IBM quantum computers.
+We then implement the scheme using the IBM quantum computers for the fully-correlated channels on 3 qubits and 5 qubits.
+However, the numerical results vary among different quantum computers.
+It turns out that the IBM quantum computers would decompose the standard gates into more {\bf basic gates} to run the program, and the decomposition varies on different machines on different runs.
+In response, we further decompose our encoding operator $U$ into a product of 6 CNOT gates and 8 single qubit gates before feeding the circuit into the IBM quantum computers.
+Intriguingly, qiskit has an internal algorithm that further adjusts the decomposition based on the specific machine being utilized.

-To deepen our understanding of the errors in the implementation process, we compare our numerical results on different quantum computers and the qubit connections, gate errors, decoherence time, etc. In general, one often expect more accurate results in a machine with fewer CNOT gates and shorter running time.
-In our experiments, these may not be the case.
-All these will be demonstrated and discussed in Section 2.
+To deepen our understanding of the errors in the implementation process, we compare our numerical results on different quantum computers and their associated factors such as qubit connections, gate errors, decoherence time, etc. In Section 2, we will present and analyze these results.